frank-mck/codify/README.md

 # Codify

-This is an on-going solo project built to consolidate what I had learnt at Makers Academy, learn new technologies and to keep my skills fresh while job hunting.
+This is an ongoing solo project built to consolidate what I had learnt at Makers Academy, learn new technologies and to keep my skills fresh while job hunting.

 ## Description